orielkiss/xgbo/README.md

 # xgbo
-Classification and quantile regression with xgboost plus Bayesian optimization.
+Classification and regression with xgboost plus Bayesian optimization for hyperparameters.